-Episodic Stability in Capital Structure: The Role of Access to Credit
+Episodic Stability in Capital Structure: The Role of Credit Market Segmentation

-This study proposes a novel method based on within-zone leverage variations to measure the magnitude of stable leverage episodes at the firm level.
-Using this method, we investigate a leading candidate determinant of such episodes’ length: access to credit.
-Using a discontinuity approach with survival data, we find that firms just above the investment-grade rating cutoff enjoy significantly longer episodes of leverage stability than firms just below the cutoff.
-The results are stronger among firms with greater external finance dependence and financial constraints.
-Asymmetric disruptions in stable episodes are associated with a lower ability to raise debt among speculative-grade firms.
+The existence of corporate leverage stability is a key debate in recent capital structure studies.
+We propose a novel method based on within-zone leverage variations to measure the length and pervasiveness of stable leverage episodes at the firm level and identify their determinants.
+We find that while stability episodes exist and are widespread, they vary largely across firms.
+Further, we investigate a leading determinant of such episodes' length: credit market segmentation.
+Firms just above the investment-grade/ speculative-grade cutoff have significantly longer episodes of leverage stability than matched firms just below the cutoff.
+Superior access to credit for investment-grade firms is an important driver of the results.
+The results are stronger among firms with higher financial constraints and external finance dependence.
+Speculative-grade firms' violation of stable episodes arises more often due to their lower ability to raise debt.
+Our findings are robust to a battery of robustness checks and falsification tests. %Asymmetric disruptions in stable episodes are associated with a lower ability to raise debt among speculative-grade firms.

 Keywords: capital structure stability, access to credit, credit market segmentation, credit ratings